 - A very experienced team, managed by Mrs Sims, a Qualified Teacher, under the supervision of the Headteacher, Mrs Julie Leeman

 - Three year olds have an entitlement to up to 30 hours free childcare (criteria applies) with the opportunity to purchase extra sessions.
 We also provide wraparound care (see main website for more details).
-We are situated at the rear of the school next to the Reception Class.

 Our key aim is to continue and extend the education which you, as parents/carers, have begun at home to enable your child to foster a love of learning that will last a lifetime.

 In September 2012 a new framework for the Early Years Foundation Stage was introduced to all Early Years settings from Birth to Five years.

 There are seven areas of learning and development that must shape educational programmes in early year’s settings.
 All areas of learning and development are important and inter-connected.
 Three areas are particularly crucial for igniting children’s curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive; these three areas are the Prime areas:

 Children in Nursery are also supported in four Specific areas, through which the three Prime areas are strengthened and applied.
 The specific areas are:

 - Expressive arts and design.